 “Mr. Brown” Telephones the Department of Civil Aviation

-When the bomb-squad opened the locker, they were relieved to discover the explosive device was not activated.
-However, the Commonwealth-Police quickly realised the significance, because although it was not live, it had been assembled by a person obviously skilled in bomb making.
-The construction included an altimeter, gelignite and detonators.
-There were also three-notes found inside the box that housed the bomb.
+When the bomb squad opened the locker, they were relieved to discover the explosive device was not activated.
+However, the Commonwealth Police quickly realized the significance, because although it was not live, it had been assembled by a person obviously skilled in bomb-making.
+The construction included an altimeter, gelignite, and detonators.
+There were also three notes found inside the box that housed the bomb.

 The first was addressed to Captain R. J. Ritchie, a Qantas General Manager, with a demand for $500,000 in ransom, in exchange for instructions on how to de-louse a larger and far more powerful “altitude-bomb”.
-The second letter was addressed to a Sergeant Short of the Commonwealth-Police, reiterating that a larger explosive-device was aboard the aircraft bound for Hong Kong.
+The second letter was addressed to Sergeant Short of the Commonwealth Police, reiterating that a larger explosive device was aboard the aircraft bound for Hong Kong.
 The third and final note gave a dire warning, that should the plane descend below 20,000 feet, the bomb would explode.

-Captain Selwyn was an inveterate jet-pilot with thousands of hours flying time under-his-belt and an empirical knowledge of Boeing 707 cockpit operations.
+Captain Selwyn was an inveterate jet pilot with thousands of hours of flying time under-his-belt and an empirical knowledge of Boeing 707 cockpit operations.
 His role, in this instance, was to keep the plane in the air and delay landing for as long as possible, until negotiations were made and the ransom demand was met.